-Of all the treasures of nature, nothing brings quite the smile to my face and peace to my heart as wildflowers.
+Of all the treasures of nature, nothing brings quite a smile to my face and peace to my heart as wildflowers.
 All flowers are beautiful, but there’s just something about the flowers that weren’t planted by the hands of a human that make God seem just a little bit closer.
 This nature study photography project can highlight that.

 My little plan worked.
 Not only was he super-motivated for this scavenger hunt of sorts, it meant he had to observe differences, make comparisons and look for detail.
 He also naturally wanted to know the flower names, which we talked about.
-And, he was honing his macro-photography skills!
+And, of course, he was honing his macro-photography skills!

 Eli was proud of his pictures and I wanted to do something with them to let him know his pictures matter.
 What better than a follow-up activity to keep the learning going??